nickpoz97/Craft_Cpp/README.md

 - **WASD** keys are used to move the camera
 - **mouse** movement is used to change camera direction
-- **ESC** command is used to swap cursor status (visible/invisible)
+- **ESC** command is used to swap cursor status (visible/invisible) *note: in debug mode cursor is active by default*

 ### Report
 Report pdf is available in report directory